“Behold, He is coming with the clouds.” Revelation 1:7

 - Only believers will see Jesus during the Rapture.
 But at His second coming, everyone will see Him.

-- As mentioned, there will be no warning before the Rapture.
-But there will be many signs and warnings before the second coming, such as “wars and rumors of war,” famine, earthquakes, pestilence, and more.
-See Matthew 24:4-30.
+- Again, as mentioned, there will be no warning before the Rapture.
+But there will be many signs and warnings before the second coming, such as “wars and rumors of war,” famine, earthquakes, pestilence, and more (see Matthew 24:4-30).

-The Rapture occurs first, then Jesus will return on the Day of the Lord.
-Thankfully, born-again believers in Christ will be snatched away by the Lord before this awful and terrifying final period of the earth’s existence.
+Without a doubt, the correct timing of the Rapture is before the (“pre-”) Tribulation (1 Thessalonians 4:17).
+Born-again believers in Christ will be snatched away by the Lord before this awful and terrifying final period of the earth’s existence will begin.

 1 Why the Rapture Doctrine is Being Left Behind.
 Chris Katella, Israel My Glory.
 January/February 2018, vol. 76.
 Page 21.